hjm2217/ZI-HGT/Simulations/README.md

 The results from these simulations are saved in the _SPARSim_Results/_ directory, which is empty here on GitHub but contains all results on [OSF](https://osf.io/kygsx/).

+### DeterministicTransformation_OSCC_SPARSims_Samp_2_Sparse.R

+This file (along with the accompanying submission script _DeterministicTransformation_OSCC_SPARSims_Samp_2_Sparse.sh_) runs a comparable to the ZI-HGT deterministic transformation + CARD and CARD itself on "realistically sparse" simulated ST data for OSCC Sample 2.
+This results in one of the boxes in the Methods Comparison boxplot in Supplementary Figure 3.
+Exact specifications of the job can be found in the two files.

+The results from these simulations are saved in the _SPARSim_Results/_ directory, which is empty here on GitHub but contains all results on [OSF](https://osf.io/kygsx/).

+### runHGT_noZI_CARD_OSCC_SPARSims_Sample_2.R

+This file (along with the accompanying submission script _runHGT_noZI_CARD_OSCC_SPARSims_Sample_2.sh_) runs an HGT without considering zero-inflation + CARD and CARD itself on "realistically sparse" simulated ST data for OSCC Sample 2.
+This results in one of the boxes in the Methods Comparison boxplot in Supplementary Figure 3.
+Exact specifications of the job can be found in the two files.

+The results from these simulations are saved in the _SPARSim_Results/_ directory, which is empty here on GitHub but contains all results on [OSF](https://osf.io/kygsx/).

+### SPOTlight_OSCC_SPARSims_Samp_2_Sparse.R

+This file (along with the accompanying submission script _SPOTlight_OSCC_SPARSims_Samp_2_Sparse.sh_) runs the SPOTlight ([Elosua-Bayes 2021](https://academic.oup.com/nar/article/49/9/e50/6129341)) cell-type deconvolution method on the "realistically sparse" simulated ST data for OSCC Sample 2.
+This results in one of the boxes in the Methods Comparison boxplot in Supplementary Figure 3.
+Exact specifications of the job can be found in the two files.

+The results from these simulations are saved in the _SPARSim_Results/_ directory, which is empty here on GitHub but contains all results on [OSF](https://osf.io/kygsx/).

+### SpatialDecon_OSCC_SPARSims_Samp_2_Sparse.R

+This file (along with the accompanying submission script _SpatialDecon_OSCC_SPARSims_Samp_2_Sparse.sh_) runs the SpatialDecon ([Danaher 2022](https://www.nature.com/articles/s41467-022-28020-5)) cell-type deconvolution method on the "realistically sparse" simulated ST data for OSCC Sample 2.
+This results in one of the boxes in the Methods Comparison boxplot in Supplementary Figure 3.
+Exact specifications of the job can be found in the two files.

+The results from these simulations are saved in the _SPARSim_Results/_ directory, which is empty here on GitHub but contains all results on [OSF](https://osf.io/kygsx/).

+### STdeconvolve_OSCC_SPARSims_Samp_2_Sparse.R

+This file (along with the accompanying submission script _STdeconvolve_OSCC_SPARSims_Samp_2_Sparse.sh_) runs the STdeconvolve ([Miller 2022](https://www.nature.com/articles/s41467-022-30033-z)) cell-type deconvolution method on the "realistically sparse" simulated ST data for OSCC Sample 2.
+This results in one of the boxes in the Methods Comparison boxplot in Supplementary Figure 3.
+Exact specifications of the job can be found in the two files.

+The results from these simulations are saved in the _SPARSim_Results/_ directory, which is empty here on GitHub but contains all results on [OSF](https://osf.io/kygsx/).